Video Impact Case Study: Tanya Blake on Purple Moon Drama’s Essentially Black

 Transcript: Good afternoon.
 My name is Tanya Blake.
 I’m the sports and enrichment coordinator at New City College.
 I work at Tower Hamlets campus, so we brought in Purple Moon for Black History Month.
 They had an amazing play.
 It was called ‘Essentially Black’, so they came in twice this year and hopefully it’s the beginning of a great relationship with them.

-For Black History Month, it’s relevant, even though we’re trying to get away from just doing black things during Black History Month, it’s relevant all the time.
+For Black History Month, it’s relevant, even though we’re trying to get away from just doing Black things during Black History Month, it’s relevant all the time.
 But we brought them in because it was something different.
 And these conversations that we need to have, and we just thought it would be perfect for our students.
-And the play was about, erm, the students at Oxford University wanting to bring down the statue of Cecil Rhodes.
+And the play was about the students at Oxford University wanting to bring down the statue of Cecil Rhodes.

 Part 2